If we do not all get vaccinated, the next Covid-19 variant is just around the corner, expert says - KTVZ

 Efforts to get more Americans vaccinated against Covid-19 are growing more urgent as an expert warns that if vaccination rates don’t increase, the dangerous Delta variant could continue to evolve.

 “The next variant is just around the corner, if we do not all get vaccinated,” Adm.
-Brett Giroir, the former coronavirus testing czar under Pres.
-Trump, told CNN’s Chris Cuomo.
+Brett Giroir, the former coronavirus testing czar under President Donald Trump, told CNN’s Chris Cuomo.

 “I just beg the American people to understand that to defeat this virus, we have to get everybody’s level of immunity up, and that’s just the way it is,” he added.